vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_service_show.md

 ## ngctl service show

-Show services in a cluster.
+Show services in a srvgrp.

 ### Synopsis

-Show services in a cluster.
+Show services in a srvgrp.

 ```
 ngctl service show [flags]